rujiaxie/BTRY_6020/README.md

 # BTRY6020 Final Project

 ## 1. Overview
-This repository hosts code snippets of analysis and data for Rujia Xie's Final Project for BTRY 6020 in Spring 2025.
+This repository hosts the final report, code snippets of analysis, and source data for Rujia Xie's Final Project for BTRY 6020 in Spring 2025.

 - For questions, please contact Rujia Xie (rujiaxie5@gmail.com)